Glen Burnie, Maryland: Education

 The following public schools are in Glen Burnie or serve students who reside in Glen Burnie:

+The private Monsignor Slade Catholic School operates in the community.
 Glen Burnie is also home to a campus of Anne Arundel Community College.

 Transportation

 Aviation

-The Baltimore–Washington International Airport is directly adjacent to the west of Glen Burnie, providing the city access to domestic and international flights.
+Baltimore/Washington International Airport is directly adjacent to the west of Glen Burnie, providing the city access to domestic and international flights.

 Public transit

-As the southern terminus of the Cromwell Branch of the Baltimore Light Rail, Glen Burnie is home to two light rail stops, Ferndale and Cromwell / Glen Burnie.
-Cromwell Station, located at the intersection of Baltimore-Annapolis Boulevard and Dorsey Road, is equipped with a free park-and-ride for commuters, as well as a bus connection to MTA Route 14 and bike connection to the Baltimore & Annapolis Trail.
+As the southern terminus of the Cromwell Branch of the Baltimore Light Rail, Glen Burnie is home to two light rail stops, Ferndale and Glen Burnie.
+Glen Burnie station, located at the intersection of Baltimore-Annapolis Boulevard and Dorsey Road, is equipped with a free park-and-ride for commuters, as well as a bus connection to MTA Route 14 and bike connection to the Baltimore & Annapolis Trail.

 BWI Rail Station located in nearby Linthicum provides regional rail service to Glen Burnie via the MARC Penn Line and Amtrak.

 Roads

 The Glen Burnie area is served by the following major roadways: